dogeatcoin/docker/README.md

 ## 📂 Repository Structure

 - **images/** – contains individual Dockerfiles grouped by technology
+- **.github/workflows/** – GitHub Actions for building and publishing Docker images to GHCR
 - **README.md** – this documentation

 ---